-LIKELIHOOD Almost Certain SEVERITY CONTROL EFFECTIVENESS Strong
+LIKELIHOOD Almost Certain SEVERITY Major CONTROL EFFECTIVENESS Strong

-Local Government is responsible for complying Governance officer.
-Failure to comply with legislative requirements could result in a range of outcomes including a Department of Local Government Inquiry TREATMENT MC00007
+Local Government is responsible for complying with a wide range of legislative requirements, to mitigate this risk a compliance calendar has been developed and will be audited monthly by the Governance officer.
+Failure to comply with legislative requirements could result in a range of outcomes including a Department of Local Government Inquiry

-Manage Inductions - Conduct New Employee Induction All new employees are provided with adequal
+Manage Inductions - Conduct New Employee Induction

+All new employees are provided with adequate inductions

-Monthly random internal audit of five (5) purchases to be performed to ensure compliance with purchasing requirements.
+Monthly random internal audit of five (5) purchases to be performed to ensure compliant with purchasing requirements.